challenge of change

 What?!
 Yes, that’s right.
 Let me explain.

 In short, it’s not their fault.
 It’s ours.
-We failed them because no one is inherently stupid.
+We failed them because no one is inherently careless.
 But too many business owners don’t recognize this, and they continue pretending.
 They’re winning stupid prizes by playing stupid people games.
 Here’s what I’m talking about:

 Nicole Mason on Unsplash

 I was talking with a shop owner recently.
-During the course of our conversation, he told me everyone he hired was stupid, and they never did what he told them to do.
+During the course of our conversation, he told me everyone he hired was unintelligent, and they never did what he told them to do.
 I asked him who hired them?
 There was silence on the phone.
 Was it the owner or the people?
 What prize do you think he won?

 Let’s rid ourselves of this “stupid” label and take a different approach.

-If you were to build a house and laid the foundation before meeting with the architect, you have on your hands a failed and expensive home-building process.
+If you were to build a house and laid the foundation before meeting the architect, you have a failed and expensive home-building process.
 Your systems and processes dictate your success, and we have seen too many small business owners jump into action without having a solid plan called systems and processes in place.
 That is why Standard Operating Procedures or SOPs are critical to the success of any business.

 McDonald’s and other major fast-food chains have learned how to streamline SOPs in such a way that the average 16-year-old high school student can train in one or two days and become highly productive within their first week of employment.